VIEW SPEAKING TOPICS BELOW BIO

 My Journey Through AIDS: A Living History

 As a gay man with AIDS during a time with no life saving treatments, and when the government was not even talking about AIDS, Rev. Pieters's story is one of going from hopelessness to hope, and healing.
-He provides a personal and visceral insight into the AIDS epidemic, sharing many rich anecdotes from his journey, including:
+His book provides a personal and visceral insight into the AIDS epidemic, sharing many rich anecdotes from his journey, including:

 — Being "Patient number 1" on the fist anti-viral drug trial to treat HIV and one of only two survivors of the trial.